knisht/cpp-course-2018/README.md

 Also provided library with algorithms for compressing and decompressing any stream of bits.

 ## End-of-semester exam
-  Implementation of std-like list with major part of std::list's functions.
+  Implementation of STL-like list with major part of std::list's functions.
 Full bidirectional iterator support and strong exception warranty provided.